se-edu/se-book/cppToJava/misc/packages/text.md

     }
 }
 ```
 </box>

-**Package names are written in all lower case** (not camelCase), using the dot as a separate.
+**Package names are written in all lower case** (not camelCase), using the dot as a separator.
+Packages in the Java language itself begin with `java`. or `javax`.
 Companies use their reversed Internet domain name to begin their package names.
-Packages in the Java language itself begin with `java`. or `javax`.

 <box>